Non-Baby Household Items To Stock Up On Before Baby Arrives

 Stool Softener: Pooping postpartum is a very uncomfortable subject, and it may be a painful thing so stool softeners are going to be a must-have item for postpartum care.
 You can also grab some Metamucil and start drinking it before the due date.

-Disposable Mesh Underwear: After delivery, you will bleed a fair amount.
+Disposable Mesh Underwear: After delivery, you will bleed a fair number.
 With all of this bleeding, you will ruin your regular underwear with bloodstains.
 Postpartum bleeding can last up to 6 weeks and is fairly heavy for the first 10 days after delivery.
 Mesh undies aren’t beautiful, but they will be lifesaving when the hospital doesn’t let you bring extra underwear home with you!
 This disposable underwear will save your regular underwear from needing to be thrown in the garbage.

 Granny Panties: Large and comfortable underwear is going to be your best friend when you’re all done with the disposable mesh ones.
 Postpartum bleeding lasts weeks, and you’re going to want to be comfortable through that entire time.